haiwen/seafile-admin-docs/manual/deploy_pro/office_web_app.md

 **Notice**: Seafile only supports Office Online Server 2016 and above.

-Seafile's own Office file preview is still the default.
 To use Office Online Server for preview, please add following config option to seahub_settings.py.

 ```python
 # Enable Office Online Server